 Now what sort of being do we have in death?
 We have a guide here according to Theosophy.
 It says, "As above, so below".
-The two Eastern words manuantara and pralaya are often used to denote periods of activity and rest in this sense of being and non-being, but they are usually applied to worlds and universes, not to the individual men and women, or to the creatures or plants, within or on them.
-These do, however, have their successive periods of activity and rest, of being and non-being.
-The periods of rest are of two kinds; one is where the subject, globe, solar system or universe goes into a period of dormancy, in a state comparable to that of sleep, but where it stays in existence; the other is where, its life activities finished, it goes into a state comparable to death and eventually disintegrates.
-It is this last state that is properly referred to as pralaya.
-The parallel with our sleeping on the one hand and dying on the other is very close.
-As in the case of human beings, when a world or other heavenly body or system enters a period of dormancy, its inner life vehicles stay attached to it - dormant.
-When its death occurs or pralaya beings, its inner vehicles or principles are transferred to, and enter into what might be called a 'zero' state (technically called a 'laya' centre or state).
-These transferred principles, now in cold store so to speak, enable the essential life of the globe or system to re-manifest in a new body when the period of rest (bralava) is finished.
-These principles carry with them the harvest of experience of their previous period of activity (manuantara).
-This harvest becomes the seed of what will come to be in the new period of objective existence, or activity.
-In the case of man, his inner principles are transferred to his next succeeding personality.
-At the start of the present theosophical movement this period of manifested being was referred to as a new inmetalisation, inherbation and incarnation..
+The two Eastern words manvantara and pralaya are often used to denote periods of activity and/or rest in this sense of being and non-being, but they are usually applied to worlds and universes, not to individual men and women, nor to the creatures or plants within or on them.
+These do, however, obviously have their successive periods of activity and rest and, it is postulated, of being and non-being.
+The periods of rest are of two kinds; one is where a globe, solar system, universe or anything else goes into a period of dormancy, a state comparable to that of sleep, but where it stays in existence; the other is where, its life activities finished, it goes into a state comparable to death and where eventually its form disintegrates.

+When a world or other heavenly body or system enters a period of dormancy, its inner life vehicles stay attached to it - dormant.
+When its death occurs or final pralaya begins, its inner vehicles or principles are transferred to, and enter into what might be called a neutral or 'zero state' (technically called a 'laya' centre or state).
+They are then, so to speak, in cold store, but they can be re-vivified and then they enable the essential life of the globe or system to re-manifest in a new body when its period of rest is finished.
+These principles carry with them the harvest of experience of their previous period of activity.
+This harvest becomes the seed of what will come to be in the new period of objective existence or activity.
+In the case of man, his inner characteristics are thereby transferred to a re-formed set of inner principles which form his next succeeding personality.
+In the case of man this re-emergence into manifested objective being is referred to as re-incarnation.

-This concept of the harvest and seed gives us the idea of some kind of being in a state of non-being.
+This concept of harvest and seed gives us the idea of some kind of being in latency, in a state of non-being.
 The old world or old solar system is no more.
-Its principles are in a state of non-being, but in the deep inner recesses of nature the law still operates.
-The pulse of life is ceaseless and at the appointed hour the impulses to a new period of activity stir and the great process of re-becoming starts.
-In the non-being however is stored the experience of the having been.
-It would seem that an explanation of this mystery lies in the idea of unity, and in the theosophical idea of the nature of space.
+Its principles are in a state of non-being, but in the deep inner recesses of Nature, the inner process, the law, still operates.
+The pulse of life is ceaseless and at the appointed hour the impulse to a new period of activity stir and the process of re-becoming starts.
+In the non-being however the experiences of the past life is stored in the persisting memory of the having been.
+An explanation of this mystery lies in the idea of ultimate Unity, wherein everything is, latent or patent.
+The theosophical concept of the nature of Space, as homogeneous root substance in which potentially all is, we have another illustrative idea.